 Principals shall determine those students who qualify for free school supplies and instructional resources as follows:

-Principals shall use the guidelines of the free and reduced-price lunch program to determine the inability of students to rent instructional resources, pay fees, and purchase necessary school supplies.
+Principals shall use the guidelines of the free and reduced-price lunch program to determine the inability of students to rent instructional resources, pay fees, and purchase necessary school supplies.*

 During the first week of school, the Principal shall send to the parents of each student the eligibility guidelines for free and reduced-price lunches.
 The eligibility guidelines form shall include a statement that if the student qualifies for free or reduced-price lunches, s/he also qualifies for free necessary school supplies.